opentripplanner/OpenTripPlanner/docs/BuildConfiguration.md

 When loading OSM data, the input is streamed 3 times - one phase for processing RELATIONS, one for WAYS and last one for NODES.
 Instead of reading the data source 3 times it might be faster to cache the entire osm file im memory.
-The trade off is of cause that OTP might use more memory while loading osm data.
+The trade off is of course that OTP might use more memory while loading osm data.
 You can use this parameter to choose what is best for your deployment depending on your infrastructure.
 Set the parameter to `true` to cache the data, and to `false` to read the stream from the source each time.